thevirtualme998/Superstore-Sales-Analysis/README.md

 Customer Segmentation: Analysis of sales distribution across different customer segments (Consumer, Corporate, Home Office) to identify the most profitable groups.

-Customer Loyalty: Identification of repeat customers and analysis of their purchasing behavior.

-Top Customer Analysis: Pinpointing high-value customers based on their total sales contribution.

-Sales Trends: Visualization of sales performance over time (e.g., yearly sales trends) to identify patterns and growth.

-Product Performance: Analysis of sales by product categories and sub-categories to identify best-selling and underperforming products.

-Geographical Analysis: Sales distribution across different regions and states.

 ## Tools Used
 Python: The core programming language used for the analysis.